grattan/R_at_Grattan/docs/Creating_functions.md

-# Using the `purrr` family of functions
+## Using the `purrr` family of functions

+_Section to be finished_; see https://github.com/grattan/R_at_Grattan/issues/59

-# Using functions for visualisations
+## Using functions for visualisations

-# # Sharing your useful functions with Grattan
+## Sharing your useful functions with Grattan and the world